querkmachine/beeps.website/src/blog/2025-06-25-the-not-quite-new-govuk-brand.md

 Hi, I'm beeps!
 This is my website.

 {% figure caption="I'm also a furry, which I feel obliged to point out because the last time I wrote about work, this was apparently a surprise to people.", float="right", classes="kim-!-padding-block-start-1" %}
-{% responsiveImage "./src/assets/images/noodle-home.webp", "A black, white, and green cat-rabbit-like creature with a long tail, long ears, and four arms.
+{% image "/assets/images/noodle-home.webp", "A black, white, and green cat-rabbit-like creature with a long tail, long ears, and four arms.
 It looks at you, smiling toothily and throwing a peace sign.
 It's wearing a black denim jacket covered in various patches and a purple t-shirt." %}
 {% endfigure %}

 I'm a frontend developer on the GOV.UK Design System team, where I've been involved in quite a few neat projects like [making components localisable](https://frontend.design-system.service.gov.uk/localise-govuk-frontend/), [building the Exit this Page component]({{ '/blog/2024-10-09-why-govuk-exit-this-page-doesnt-use-escape/' | url }}), and [launching King Charles III's Tudor Crown](https://www.bbc.co.uk/news/uk-68341982).
 I like to code, but I also have a bit of background in design.